 PRP is a blood product Dr. Fuller creates from a sample of blood he draws from your arm.
 He then takes that sample and spins it in a centrifuge to concentrate the plasma, (liquid) platelets and growth factors that support tissue healing.
 The PRP is then injected in your diseased or damaged tissue to help support and accelerate the healing process.

-Dr. Fuller determines if you’re a good candidate for PRP therapy during a consultation.
+Dr. Fuller, a leader in regenerative medicine, determines if you’re a good candidate for PRP therapy during a consultation.
 PRP is an effective treatment for pain and healing, but it may not be the first treatment he recommends.
 Only after you’ve failed to improve with conservative measures, such as physical therapy, does he recommend PRP therapy.

 PRP is used as a treatment option for injuries and diseases that affect the musculoskeletal system.
 You may want to consider scheduling an appointment to learn more about PRP if you are suffering from: